File

 Include Metadata

-Include metadata in the read, including file name and the relative file path.
+Include metadata in the read, including file name, relative file path, creation and update times (if available), and file size.

 Output Settings